1.

 The research process differs from the nursing process in that it has a broader focus.
 While the nursing process is specific to the field of nursing and focuses on providing patient care, the research process is applicable to various disciplines and aims to generate new knowledge and understanding.
 It involves investigating and exploring a wide range of topics and questions, not limited to nursing practice alone.

-Which of the following would identify the specific aim or goal of the study based on the identified problem?
+Which aspect of a study identifies its specific aim or goal based on the defined problem?

 Correct Answer